 Yes.
 Vitamins and minerals all work in combination and rely on each other to be fully effective.

-Taking magnesium supplements helps your body to absorb and use minerals such as calcium, phosphorus and potassium, and vitamins like vitamin D.
+Taking magnesium supplements helps your body to absorb and use types of minerals such as calcium, phosphorus and potassium, and vitamins like vitamin D.

-If you take vitamin D supplements, they won’t work properly in strengthening your bones unless the concentrations of boron, magnesium and zinc, and vitamins K and A, are at the correct levels.
+If you take vitamin D supplements, they won’t work properly in strengthening your bones unless the concentrations of boron, magnesium and zinc, and vitamin K and A, are at the correct levels.